matiaspakua/tech.notes.io/README.md

 38. [Test Automation (spanish).
 A book, a web site](https://nicopaez.gitbook.io/test-automation/)
 39. [On Microservices.
 The complete reference guide](https://microservices.io/)
 40. [Software Engineering at Google.
 A book, a web site](https://abseil.io/resources/swe-book)
+41. SBOM and microservices catalog, why is so important.